IMG_6755

 Join our growing PBRC team at this vital moment in the organization's history!
 As we continue to expand our services and respond to pressing legal needs, PBRC is hiring for positions to assist low-income Marylanders seeking legal services.

-We are currently hiring for two different positions, both with PBRC’s Maryland Immigrant Legal Assistance Project.
+We are currently hiring for a Managing Attorney with PBRC’s Maryland Immigrant Legal Assistance Project.

 PBRC in the News